Mohd Noor Amin: Biography

 Datuk Amin was born in 1969 in Kuala Lumpur, Malaysia.
 Amin is an English trained barrister and has been admitted to the English Bar at Gray's Inn and to the Malaysian Bar.
-He holds a Masters in Commercial and Corporate Law from King's College, University of London (U.K.).
+He holds a master's in Commercial and Corporate Law from King's College, University of London (U.K.).
 Upon completing his education, he returned to Malaysia in 1994 and began his law pupillage at Malaysia's law firm, Zaid Ibrahim & Co.
 In 1995, he was admitted to the Malaysian Bar as an Advocate & Solicitor.
 He also served as personal legal counsel to two previous Malaysian Prime Ministers and served as general counsel to Malaysia's ruling party.
 In 2001, he married Shariza binti Tan Sri Kamaruzzaman, and they have a daughter, Nor Amira Suraiya.

 Upon the commendation of the Malaysian Prime Minister Dato' Sri Haji Mohammad Najib bin Tun Haji Abdul Razak, the thirteenth King of Malaysia His Majesty Sultan Mizan Zainal Abidin in 2009 bestowed Datuk Amin the 'Panglima Jasa Negara' (PJN) award, he was this youngest recipient of this Federal Award.
 The PJN Award carries with it the honorific title 'Datuk'.